top of page

 Did I Do This to Myself?

 I wonder if I did all of this to myself.
-I think I did.
-I messaged him back that day after I came back from the cliffs.
+Maybe I did.
+I messaged him back that day after I came back from the cliffs, knowing full well that choice would shape what came next.
 But at the same time, it felt so right.
 So, I don’t regret it.
-I learned a lot about myself. but
+I learned a lot about myself.

 Amelia X